spencerdodd/kernelpop/README.md

 The `exploit` mode dynamically compiles and runs the exploit source code with stdio interactions inside the program.
 It can catch interrupts from short-stopped attempts as well

+### dump-source (active)

+This is a modifier for `exploit` mode.
+It dumps the source-files for the given exploit to their respective files in `PLAYGROUND_PATH` (default `/tmp`).
+This is useful for modifying exploit source on a box or working with exploits that require manual interaction or hard-coding of values.

 ### uname mode (passive)